Friday, April 05, 2013

 Thanks to British Pathe films we know Fr Girls in the 50's kept their hands securely tucked into muffs.

-And yet paradoxically this town is world famous for its pastry and sweets.
+Yet paradoxically this town is world famous for its pastry and sweets.
 Go figure.

 The walk home from the pool is tortuous littered with excellent boulangeries.
 Here is yesterday's post-pool 'reward'.
 Ouf

 Today I went armed with a sliced apple.
 Believe me when I tell you the Fr do not even bring an apple to their lips out in the rue.
-Nevermind that, I need some time to adjust.
+Nevermind, I need some time to adjust.
 I even chose a different route avoiding yesterday's Chausson au pomme like the plague.

 No go.
 I waltzed right into boulangerie Maison Privat, grabbed a palmier and made for the door.
 At least I left half uneaten but what's to be done?
 Will I ever acclimate?
 Do I stand a chance in this town as a life-long street-eater?
 And what about when Summer comes and there's ice cream on every corner?
 What then dear PB readers?
 I see doom and gloom on the horizon.
 Can you suggest something?